 How to detect surface defects ?

 When we think of measuring a wire or cable, we most often think of measuring its geometry, its electrical performance or its electrical insulation.
-However, its external appearance is also of real importance for technical or aesthetic reasons, such as color, roughness, uniformity, cracks; in other terms its surface aspect.
+However, its external appearance is also of great importance for technical or aesthetic reasons, such as color, roughness, uniformity, cracks; in other terms its surface aspect.
 Manufacturers of fine wires are particularly interested in coating or plating defects during the manufacturing process.

-What solution for wire defects ?
+What is the solution for wire defects ?

 Numerous devices on the market allow the geometrical defects of these wires/cables to be checked.
 However, when it comes to surface analysis, the choice is limited.
-And when it comes to analysing and detecting surface defects online such a lack of plating or scratches, solutions are scarce or quickly limited.
+And when it comes to analysing and detecting surface defects in-line such as a lack of plating or scratches, solutions are scarce or quickly limited.

-Surface quality measurement : CERSA MCI solution
+Surface quality measurement : CERSA MCI's solution

 The need to detect in-line surface defects on very fine wires during the wire drawing process is not new.
 CERSA MCI's solution could provide you with the means to make corrections to the process in near real-time and therefore reduce waste and rework, instead of detecting and compensating them in the post-production phase.